Anatomy of a coalition

 intents | Publish<Intent> stream | RoutedIntents collection (per slot, per target lattice) |

-ledger | (internal commits only) | SharedRefunds collection (keyed by origin citizen) |
+ledger | (internal commits only) | SharedRefunds collection (keyed by origin member) |

 “Committee-only” and “internal commits only” mean the primitive is ticket-gated to the organism’s committee peers.
 It still lives on the shared universe; the ticket gate supplies access control.